shilpb20/LibraryManagementSystem/README.md

 # Library Management System

 ## Overview
 The **Library Management System** is a RESTful Web API developed using .NET Core.
-This project simulates a real-world library system where users can manage a collection of books, authors, and members, as well as handle borrowing and returning of books.
+It simulates a real-world library system, allowing users to manage books, authors, members, and handle borrowing and returning of books.

-This project is designed to showcase my skills in C# and .NET Core, following best practices such as TDD, Dependency Injection, and SOLID principles.
-The goal is to build a maintainable, scalable, and testable application.
+This project showcases skills in C# and .NET Core, incorporating best practices such as TDD, Dependency Injection, and SOLID principles to build a maintainable, scalable, and testable application.

 ## Project Structure
 The solution is organized into the following projects: